berezantev/berezantev.github.io/index.md

 <img width="500" height="500" src="/assets/img/wordcloud.png">
 </p>

+# Coverage of feminism
 {: style="text-align: justify" }
-Now, first, let's see if we can gain insight on the coverage of feminism over time in the medias through the Quotebank dataset.
+First, let's see if we can gain insight on the coverage of feminism over time in the medias through the Quotebank dataset.
 Later on, we will compare between medias from different sides of the political spectrum.

 <p align="center">
 <img width="600" height="500" src="/assets/img/feminism_over_time.png">